niteya-shah/spinifel/README.md

 ```
 ./scripts/run_summit_mult.sh -m -n 1 -a 1 -g 1 -r 1 -d 1 -c -f
 ```
+NOTE: Run script takes care of allocating resources for running spinifel.
+Currently, spinifel single resource set consists of one cpu (-a 1) and one gpu (-g 1) working on a N multiple of 1000 images (-d N).
+For Summit, there are 6 gpus per node so maximum no. of resource sets per node is 6 (-r).

 ## Developer's Guilde

 Here are some helpful tips for developing Spinifel.